adhami3310/Converter/README.md

  - Changing the color value of the alpha layer.
  - Changing the DPI of SVG images.
  - Scaleing and resizing the image to given resolution or ratio.

+You can also drag and drop as well as paste the copied image into the app!

 ImageMagick supports many other datatypes.
 I will add more and possibly even add more options.
 If you want me to make something of a higher priority please start an issue.